 I was stranded in San Juan City – Manila, Philippines for 70 days.

 How did you manage food, accommodation and other necessities during the lockdown?

 A friend of a friend used to live in Manila.
 She sent food for me from her home a few times.
 They were very helpful while I was stranded.

 Later I found an Indian restaurant in Manila that delivered food.
 I used to order only lunch or dinner as it was expensive.

-I stayed in a guest house with private room and an attached toilet.
+I stayed in a guest house with a private room and an attached toilet.
 The orientation of the room was boring.
 The window opened into a dead wall with some store and rubbish underneath.
 There was no view.
-Many times, I wished, if at all I were to get stuck for so many days, then why not somewhere close to the beach.
+Many times, I wished, if at all I were to get stuck for so many days, then why not somewhere close to the beach?
 Why am I here in such a boring room?